maximeraafat/BlenderNeRF/README.md

 Ideas for upcoming features are listed in the points below, sorted by priority in descending order.

 - [ ] Evaluations and demonstrations for each method on various scenes
-- [ ] Support for the original NeRF `transforms.json` convention
-- [ ] Support for previous blender versions
-- [ ] Enable option to create log file for reproducibility containing add-on version, used method and all respective parameters...
 - [ ] Enable user defined NeRF output resolution in COLAB notebook : if width or length = 0, use default scene resolution
-- [ ] Enable option to copy already rendered frames from a set of images instead of rendering them again
-- [ ] Add-on updater button (see [this video](https://www.youtube.com/watch?v=usjPdfMHE9c&t))?